Minnek-Digital-Studio/frontend-dev-recruitment-test/README.md

 # Developers Recruitment Test

 - Please use real Github accounts, we want to check your contributions history.
 Since we use, create and contribute to open source.
-- We are not answering any questions about this test.
-Everyone work with the same set of information, to let us fairly judge your work.
+- Everyone work with the same set of information, to let us fairly judge your work.
+- We are answering questions only when it's strictic necessary.
 - The test is designed in a way, that can confuse you or seems weird, because we want to test you in a way worse environment than you will work on a daily basis.
 It's also not a representation of the tech stack we are using in real projects.

 ## Before you start